Planting Using Buffers

 - Water thoroughly once more to remove any remaining air pockets.

 - Place no more than 2” to 4” of mulch around the plant, but keep the mulch a few inches away from the trunk or branches emerging from the root ball.
 Cover leftover bare soil with additional mulch or move to areas where it will not erode into the lake.

 Plants and bags of compost and loam can be purchased from local nurseries.

 Deep, weekly watering is a must during the first year of planting.
 Most plants that die in the first season do so because of inadequate watering.
 Make sure that the water reaches the depth of the root ball.
 The “ring” around the plant helps the water sink into the ground instead of running off.
 Planting areas can be weeded but should not be raked.

 After One Year

 If plants appear to be growing well, they should not require fertilization.
-Fertilizer can actually harm newly developing roots, and summer/fall applications can prevent shrubs and trees from hardening off in time for winter.
-Shrubs and trees should only be fertilized in early spring, and only after a soil test has been performed.
+Fertilizers can actually harm newly developing roots, and summer/fall applications can prevent shrubs and trees from hardening off in time for winter.
+Shrubs and trees should only be fertilized in early spring and only after a soil test has been performed.

 You can save money by transplanting native plants into your buffer area.
-Keep in mind, however, that mortality rates of transplants is relatively high.
+Keep in mind, however, that the mortality rates of transplants are relatively high.
 Here are some general transplanting guidelines: